raganwald/braythwayt.com/_posts/2020-06-19-juneteenth.md

 ---

+I have spent my life living the reality that to a large part of America, I am evidence that my parents committed a great crime.

+I have spent my life living the reality that a large part of America, abhors me just for being me.

-I have spent my life living the reality that to a large part of America, I am evidence of a great crime, and that to this day, that part of America abhors me and did everything in their power to prevent people like me from even existing.
-This is not history in a book or in Wikipedia, it is my lived experience.
+I have spent my life living the reality that a large part of America did everything in their power to prevent people like me from even existing.

+I now spend my life living the overwhelming reality that America the institution--its leadership and its instruments of power--abhors me and welcomes a return to the time when people like my parents could be lynched without consequence.

+This reality is not history in a book.
+It is my lived experience.
+It is my living experience.

 ---